joshua-olivier/Lewis-Richmond/README.md

 # Lewis & Richmond
 == Description ==

 Lewis & Richmond is a Real Estate Webiste.
-This website has no intentions of trolling someone but the show the viewer the types of imaginary homes sold in the website.
+This website has no intentions of trolling someone but to show the viewer the types of imaginary homes sold in the website.
 Built on HTML/CSS and with a little bit of functional programming on Javascript, this fake real estate website mainly sells luxury homes and apartments online for homebuyers.
 Each home has a different price.
 From cheap to expensive, and they are embedded in product cards that you will see as you open up the website.

 == Contact ==